Tools & calculators

 Note that Item 2 (above), the bonus point from NAB, is not payable for Qantas Holidays or Jetstar flights.

 Points cap may be a problem

-There’s a points cap, but it won’t trouble you.
+There’s a points cap, but it’s very unlikely to trouble you.
 After the first $3,000 you spend on the card each month, you’ll earn no more points for that month.